inikishev/torchzero/docs/source/introduction.rst

 There are over 100 modules, all accessible within the :py:mod:`tz.m<torchzero.modular>` namespace.
 For example, the Adam update rule is available as :py:class:`tz.m.Adam<torchzero.modules.Adam>`.
 Complete list of modules is available in [documentation](https://torchzero.readthedocs.io/en/latest/autoapi/torchzero/modules/index.html).

-Modules can be chained with :py:class:`tz.Modular<torchzero.optim.Modular>` and used as any other pytorch optimizer.
+Modules can be chained with :py:class:`tz.Modular<torchzero.core.Modular>` and used as any other pytorch optimizer.
 Here’s an example of how to define a Cautious Adam optimizer with gradient clipping and decoupled weight decay:

 .. code:: python